volopasse/Ramblings-of-a-hackintosher/Speedstep.md

 NOTE: The Power Management SSDT should always be SSDT.aml.
 If you have an SSDT.aml there already, rename it SSDT-1.aml, etc...

 8. Reboot

+### How to generate a SSDT with ssdtPRGen.sh for K-series CPU

+1. Doing 1,2, 3 step

+2. To generate SSDT follow your overclock speed, i7-7700k = CPU, 4800 = 4,8GHz.
+Change it as your system

+   `sudo sh ssdtPRGen.sh -p 'i7-7700k' -turbo 4800`

+3. Doing 5, 6, 7 step

+***Notes:***

+- For some reasons, ssdtPRGen.sh script can't generate your CPU SpeedStep.
+Try to create your own User Defined.cfg, for more [here](https://github.com/Piker-Alpha/ssdtPRGen.sh)